Hawaii HVAC Systems Providers

 5. System types serviced — Entries distinguish between ductless mini-splits, ducted central systems, VRF (variable refrigerant flow) commercial arrays, and geothermal or solar-integrated configurations.
 For context on system type distinctions, see Hawaii HVAC System Types Comparison.

-6. Commercial vs. residential designation — Hawaii's HVAC for commercial buildings and HVAC for residential construction involve different code pathways; listings flag which market segments a provider explicitly serves.
+6. Commercial vs. residential designation — Hawaii's HVAC for commercial buildings and HVAC for residential construction involve different code pathways; providers flag which market segments a provider explicitly serves.

-7. Last verified date — The calendar quarter in which directory staff last confirmed license status.
+7. Last verified date — The calendar quarter in which provider network staff last confirmed license status.

 Entries do not include pricing, ratings, or editorial rankings.
-Those elements fall outside the scope of a reference directory.
+Those elements fall outside the scope of a reference provider network.

 Included: